GGC-DSA/itskills/README.md

 2. Analysis in progress
     * Implement regex to better filter job postings dataset

-### Remaing Scope of Project
+### Spring 2022 Remaing Scope of Project
-1. Collect and analyze surveys from students
+1. Collect and analyze surveys from students\
-2. Build matching skills to ITEC courses
-3. Match skills from jobs to ITEC courses
-4. Build website showcase skills, courses, and job categories
-5. Figure out a way to make website interactive

-### Spring 2022 Remaining Scope
-1. Collect Survey from Alumni
 2. Reach out to comapnies to collect data
+3. Build matching skills to ITEC courses
+4. Match skills from jobs to ITEC courses
+5. Build website showcase skills, courses, and job categories
+6. Figure out a way to make website interactive
-3. Clean up interface/fix sizing for moblie use
+7. Clean up interface/fix sizing for mobile use
-4.  update information on tree
+8. Update information on tree/ make better interface